 Installing beadboard throughout the home adds a cozy, cottage feel to the home.
 Beadboard is continued onto the kitchen island to create a cohesive design that still separates the open floor plan well.

 Realtor’s often use this style, referred to as ‘builder grade,’ to quickly update the home and help potential buyers visualize their own style when viewing.
 Builder grade simply means the products are made of average grade instead of custom made, high-quality materials.
 The colors are limited, usually white or neutral.
-These materials are widely available in most builder supply stores, like Lowe’s or Home Depot and can be bought at a substantial savings since the stores can buy the products in bulk and pass the savings off to the buyers.
+These materials are widely available in most builder supply stores, like Lowe’s or Home Depot and can be bought at a substantial saving since the stores can buy the products in bulk and pass the savings off to the buyers.
 The builders grade style creates a clean slate for any style but can still stands on its own beautifully.

 There are 4 basic tricks for an affordable manufactured home makeover using builder grade materials: